Skip to content

 Hometown: Charlotte, NC

-Drew Finley served as a fellow in the City of Hendersonville’s Water and Sewer Department.
-He conducted a comprehensive survey of the state’s 20 largest municipalities and their special assessment policies and procedures.
+Drew Finley served as a fellow in the City of Hendersonville’s Water and Sewer Department, where he conducted a comprehensive survey of the state’s 20 largest municipalities and their special assessment policies and procedures.
 The data informed the City’s own special assessment policies for both water and sewer service.
-He then created policies for utility extensions and assessments, providing sewer service extensions to failing septic areas.
-Finley also worked on the creation of the Water and Sewer Department’s strategic plan.
+Finley also created policies for utility extensions and assessments, which are designed to provide sewer service extensions to failing septic areas.
+Finley also worked on the creation of the department’s strategic plan.

-Finley attended Wake Forest University where he graduated magna cum laude with honors.
-He holds degrees in politics and international affairs and Spanish.
+Finley graduated magna cum laude from Wake Forest University with a bachelor’s degree in politics and international affairs and Spanish.
 He is a member of the Pi Sigma Alpha and Sigma Delta Pi honor societies.
-During his undergraduate career, Finley was president of the Euzelian Literary Society and served for three years as a student representative on the College Curriculum Review Committee.
-As an undergraduate research fellow, he conducted research on disparate impact doctrine under the Fair Housing Act as well as historical and contemporary manifestations of housing segregation and housing discrimination in Winston-Salem.
+At Wake Forest, Finley was president of the Euzelian Literary Society and a student representative on the College Curriculum Review Committee.
+His undergraduate research focused on disparate impact doctrine under the Fair Housing Act as well as historical and contemporary manifestations of housing segregation and housing discrimination in Winston-Salem.

 January 19, 2024